sourceduty/Sourceduty_Business/README.md

 > "*The first available employment position outside of the owner of Sourceduty will be a Social Media Sales Manager.*"

+> "*Another employment position that might be made is a 3D Modeller.*"

 #

 Sourceduty offers [services](https://github.com/sourceduty/Sourceduty_Services) and shares files using [OneDrive](https://1drv.ms/u/s!AumZxqj6wFkfhxSi1JbL7tJmhDCR?e=Rp0Jnr).